cardstack/cardstack-documentation/guides/developer-cookbook/movielist-tutorial.md

 ## Viewing the Main-Board Card

 Now that we set up our schema for the main-board card, we can go ahead and create our first main-board instance.
-Copy the below code to the bottom of the `cards/main-board/cardstack/static-model.js` file.
+Copy the below code to the bottom of the `cards/main-board/cardstack/static-model.js` file, but above the last two lines.

 ```js
 factory.addResource('main-boards', 'main').withAttributes({